Presentation

 Examples:

-• Political Speeches: Politicians often use persuasive speeches to influence public opinion and gain support for their policies.
+• Political Speeches: Leaders use this category of speech to influence public opinion and rally support for their policies.

 Techniques: